jburzynski/TypeGenDocs/source/overview.rst

 	public class MyGenerationSpec : GenerationSpec
 	{
 	    public MyGenerationSpec()
 	    {
 	        AddClass<ProductDto>();
 	    }
 	}

-After building your project, type `TypeGen generate` into the Package Manager Console, or `dotnet typegen generate` in the system console if you're using TypeGen .NET CLI tool.
+After building your project, type :code:`TypeGen generate` into the Package Manager Console, or :code:`dotnet typegen generate` in the system console if you're using TypeGen .NET CLI tool.

 This will generate a single TypeScript file (named *product-dto.ts*) in your project directory.
 The file will look like this: